My Little Pony: A Very Pony Place

-My Little Pony: A Very Pony Place is a Direct-to-Video Animated film produced by SD Entertainment and distributed by Paramount Home Entertainment in association with Hasbro.
+My Little Pony: A Very Pony Place is a 2007 animated fantasy film produced by SD Entertainment and distributed by Paramount Home Entertainment in association with Hasbro.
 The film is the fourth feature in the third incarnation of the My Little Pony series and the first to have three separate stories in one feature.
 It was released on February 6, 2007 and received favorable reviews from critics.

 Plot

 Unlike the previous three specials, A Very Pony Place features three different stories, each of them focusing on the new characters exclusively released in the special.
-These were: Lily Lightly, Storybelle, Star Flight, Heart Bright and lastly, Puzzlemint.
+These were: Lily Lightly, Storybelle, Star Flight, and lastly, Heart Bright.

 Come Back, Lily Lightly

 The first story, Come Back, Lily Lightly focuses on the main heroine Lily Lightly.
 The story begins when Lily Lightly announces the event called the Night of the Thousand Lights.
 Part of the event is the Rainbow Lights party, in which each unicorn pony in Unicornia decorates the place with lights.
 After nighttime falls and the whole place is decorated with lights, Cheerilee gave Lily Lightly the title "Princess of All that Twinkles and Glows", but her horn starts to glow and then runs off, leaving some of the ponies confused.
 Meanwhile, Pinkie Pie and Minty were going to Unicornia by balloon.
 Minty said she left the map at home and she doesn't need it.
 Back at Unicornia, Lily Lightly was embarrassed when everyone ran away from Unicornia after seeing her horn glow.
 Back at Pinkie Pie and Minty, both ponies were now getting lost through a sea of clouds while Minty said they need to see the bright lights of Unicornia to get there.
 Back on the ground, Brights Brightly and Rarity goes to search for Lily Lightly at the outskirts of Unicornia.